alanshlam/HoneyNet/4r_report/README.md

    - Train IT teams on securing IoT devices and monitoring for botnet activity.

 ---
-The table below summarizes the most critical patterns and regional variations.
+## Summary of the most critical patterns and regional variations.

 | **Category**            | **HK**                                                                 | **UK**                                                                 | **USA**                                                                | **AUS**                                                                |